 Unusual Options Activity Insight: PetMed Express

-PetMed Express (NASDAQ:PETS) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $29.18 following the option alert.
+Shares of PetMed Express (NASDAQ:PETS) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $28.72.

 - Trade Type: CALL